It turns out that Democrats’ agenda in Congress didn’t die last December after all. In fact, President Joe Biden signed much of it into law Tuesday.

 The agreement also includes a 15 percent minimum tax on corporations with profits over $1 billion.
 Senate Democrats note that while the current corporate tax rate is 21 percent, dozens of major companies, including AT&T, Amazon, and ExxonMobil, pay much less than that.
 Originally, the provision was expected to raise $313 billion, though new carveouts were added to win Sen. Kyrsten Sinema’s (D-AZ) vote, which give manufacturers and private equity firms more leeway when it comes to the new minimum tax rate.
 Those changes are likely to reduce the revenue this measure will bring in.

-Update, August 7, 3:20 pm: This story has been updated to reflect the Senate passage of the Inflation Reduction Act.
+Update, August 16, 4:02 pm: This story was originally published July 28, 2022, and has been updated to reflect new information, most recently that President Joe Biden signed the Inflation Reduction Act.